 The best taxi-friendly car seat and compact pram for a 1yo

-Taking the taxi with two children under two can be extra challenging—you’ve got to plan ahead.
+Travelling with young tots can be extra challenging—you’ve got to plan ahead.
 We’ve been there (we didn’t have a car until we had #3) and we know the stress of traversing around the city with our tots!
 You’ve got to figure out the route for the day and your pick up location just so that you won’t have to stress over getting your car seats installed.
 Getting the right equipment will do half the job for you and help make traversing around Singapore less daunting.
 Let’s get rolling with Rachel's story, where we document her search for a taxi-friendly toddler car seat and stroller combo!

 Rachel’s expecting baby #2 and would like to use her toddler’s BeSafe iZi Go Modular car seat for the newborn.
 As such, she’s searching for another car seat for her firstborn, Felix (one-year-old), which could ideally last for a couple of years.
 Rachel’s looking for a rear-facing toddler car seat that’s as lightweight and convenient as her BeSafe car seat as she doesn’t have a car and takes the taxi/GrabCar about three times a week.
 The car seat should ideally be compliant with the regulations in Australia, New Zealand, USA, Canada and Europe for future travel use.